 What does grammar have to do with jewelry???

-You see there is a ‘language’ in our visual world, a ‘visual grammar’.
-It’s a system of structures and patterns that form another type of communication in our human experience.
+You see... there is a ‘language’ in our visual world, a ‘visual grammar’ of sorts.
+It’s a system of structures and patterns that form another way to communicate through what we see.
 In the art & design world, we study governing elements and principles and how they are organized to produce good design.
 Things like, line, shape, texture, form, balance, pattern and movement.
 It gets more complex, but we’ll save that lesson for another day!

 Communication is important.
 We know this.
 It’s how we relate to one another and communicate who we are, what our interests are and what we stand for as an individual.
-This idea is extremely important to the mission of GRAMMAR, because I believe how we choose to adorn ourselves communicates something about our inner selves.
-More on this topic later...
+This idea is extremely important to the mission of GRAMMAR, because how we choose to adorn ourselves, communicates something about our inner selves.

 More Resources for ‘Visual Grammar’